patriciavalentine/patriciavalentine/README.md

-## Hello, I'm Patricia! 👋
+# Hello, I'm Patricia! 👋
-Welcome to my GitHub profile.
+#### Welcome to my GitHub profile.

 I’m a Data Analyst with a passion for discovering the stories hidden in data.
-My journey started with a love for tackling complex problems and a curiosity about how data influences the world.
+My journey started with a *love for tackling complex problems* and a curiosity about how data influences the world.
-Over time, this has evolved into an exciting career where I turn raw data into actionable insights that power smart decisions.
+Over time, this has evolved into an exciting career where *I turn raw data into actionable insights that power smart decisions*.

 On my GitHub, you’ll find diverse projects that showcase my skill set.